holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 After that workshop, the teams then can do their own workshops to improve and sharpen their OKR proposals.
 After 2 weeks the "OKR-Workshop II" takes place.
 The result of this workshop is a final list of objectives that will be tackled in the next quarter.
 All teams will then be informed on what exactly they will work in the coming quarter.

 After that, we do frequent Retrospectives and CheckIns to figure out what we can and should improve.

-You can find an overview of how this process looks like in the graphic above - or read the [full case study](https://www.workpath.com/en/magazine/okrs-at-holidaycheck-case-study/) that explains it in a bit more detail.

 ## Our current OKR process in practice, from the perspective of a developer